 My father loves cranberry sauce.
 I think he enjoys turkey during the holiday season just as an excuse to eat more cranberry sauce.
 He stocks up on fresh cranberries when they are in season in the fall, and freezes them.
-When he runs out around May he starts buying canned cranberry sauce.
+When he runs out of his frozen cranberries in late spring, he’ll start buying canned cranberry sauce.
 He’ll go through a whole can all on his own, usually in stealth mode lest we catch him and give him grief about it.
 I honestly prefer raw cranberry relish over the cooked sauce.
 But this is a family recipe site and dad deserves his favorites up here too.

 The good thing about cranberry sauce is that once you have the base down, you can dress it up a bit.